splunk/public-o11y-docs/apm/apm-use-cases/services-impact-business-workflows.rst

 Kai reviews the APM Overview
 =================================

 Kai opens the :strong:`APM Overview`, which generates charts of all services and Business Workflows by error rate or latency and highlights the top services and Business Workflows.
-Kai finds that two Business Workflow, which track business KPIs at Buttercup games, have abnormal error rates.
+Kai finds that two Business Workflow, which track business KPIs at Buttercup games, have atypical error rates.

 ..  image:: /_images/apm/apm-use-cases/business-workflows-services-01.png
     :width: 99%